utdata/rwdir/docs/02-intro.md

 ![Compress file: Mac](images/intro-compress.gif)

-If you find you make changes to your R files after you've zipped your folder, you'll need to delete the `zip` file and do it again.
+If you find you make changes to your R files after you've zipped your folder, you'll need to delete the `zip` file and compress it again.

 Because we are building "repeatable" code, I'll be able to download your `.zip` files, uncompress them, and the re-run them to get the same results.